+Another suicide rocks the entertainment industry

 Gomora actor Siyabonga Zubane has become the latest entertainer to take his own life, according to sources in the industry.

-Sunday World can confirm that the 23-year-old actor, Siyabonga Zubane took his own life.
+Sunday World can confirm that the 23-year-old actor took his own life.

 Zubane played Sdumo, a crook and carjacker on the much-loved TV series Gomora.